Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

 In the same way that we can compose paths that lie end-to-end, so may we combine adjacent surfaces.
 In fact, surfaces can be composed in two ways.
-Firstly, they may be combined vertically \cite{Pfeiffer2003, Baez2010}, as shown in Figure \ref{vertical_composition_unlabelled}.
-Vertical composition corresponds to the case where we perform two parallel transportations of a path (the top path in Figure \ref{vertical_composition_unlabelled}) in sequence (first moving it to the middle position in the figure and then to the bottom).
+Firstly, they may be combined vertically \cite{Pfeiffer2003, Baez2010}, as shown in Figure \ref{vertical_composition}.
+Vertical composition corresponds to the case where we perform two parallel transportations of a path (the top path in Figure \ref{vertical_composition}) in sequence (first moving it to the middle position in the figure and then to the bottom).
 We can combine these two steps to describe the two parallel transportations as parallel transport along a single, combined, surface.
+In order to compose the two surfaces in this way, the target of the first surface must match the source of the second one.
+After composition, the source of the combined surface is the source of the first surface and the target of the combined surface is the target of the second surface.

+We map vertical composition of two surfaces onto the group multiplication, with the first surface label on the right and the second on the left, following the convention in Ref. \cite{Bullivant2017}.
+As shown in Figure \ref{vertical_composition}, requiring the label of the bottom path to be the same on both sides of Figure \ref{vertical_composition} gives the consistency condition $\partial(e_2 \cdot e_1)= \partial(e_2)\partial(e_1)$, which is why $\partial$ must be a group homomorphism.
+This ensures that the effect of transporting the edge along one surface, labelled by $e_1$, and then another surface, labelled by $e_2$, is the same as transporting the edge along the combined surface (labelled by $e_2 e_1$).

 We may also combine the surfaces horizontally \cite{Pfeiffer2003, Baez2010}, as shown in Figure \ref{horizontal_composition_unlabelled}.
 This horizontal combination corresponds to the case where we have two paths lying end to end, which we can parallel transport separately.
-However we can also combine the two paths into one, before transporting them across a single surface.
+However, we can also combine the two paths into one, before transporting them across a single surface.